Keibert Ruiz Player Props: Nationals vs. Guardians

-The Washington Nationals and Keibert Ruiz, who went 1-for-4 last time in action, take on Zach Plesac and the Cleveland Guardians at Nationals Park, Saturday at 4:05 PM ET.
+Keibert Ruiz -- 3-for-4 with a double and two RBI in his most recent game -- will be in action for the Washington Nationals versus the Cleveland Guardians, with Shane Bieber on the hill, on April 16 at 1:35 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Guardians.
+He racked up three hits (going 3-for-4 with a double and two RBI) in his most recent game against the Guardians.

 Keibert Ruiz Game Info & Props vs. the Guardians